 Turning 35, I did something important, one of those moments I was telling you about at the start of this little book.
 I managed to quit smoking.
 My method of choice was not chewing gum or nicotine gum or electronic cig, it was cold turkey.
 For me, it’s the only way you have a fighting chance to stop smoking and never take another puff in your life.

 When I stopped smoking, I did it on sheer will and stubbornness.
 There is so much information I know now about smoking, mainly because of all the research I am doing for my book about smoking.
-If I knew it when I stopped 7years ago, I know it would have been easier for me to quit.
+I wish I knew these information back in 2009 when I stopped.
+It would have been easier for me to quit.

 One of the things I didn’t handle after I quit smoking was weight gain and how nicotine was feeding me intravenously all these years.
 So the calories I was getting from my liver, I now had to get from my mouth.